Antonio-IF/MicroTrading/README.md

 ## Projects

-In this course, we will work on five distinct projects.
+In this course, we will work on four distinct projects.
 These projects are designed to enhance our skills in making informed decisions and navigating the complexities of modern trading systems.

 ### 1. Microstructure